dgbillotte/auth/README.md

 - password
 - email

 Additionally, the default table name is "users".

-I don't like all these defaults and am going to call my table "user" and use these fields:
+I could have used all the defaults and there would be *zero* changes to make, but I think it is good to know where to make the changes if you need, so I am going to call my table "user" and use these fields:
 - first_name
 - last_name
-- username
 - password
 - email